 Master of Science in Biomedical Informatics

-The Institute for Informatics, Data Science and Biostatistics (I2DB) is pleased to offer a master of science in biomedical informatics.
-The master’s degree program is administered through I2DB, and the degree is conferred through Washington University School of Medicine.
+The Institute for Informatics, Data Science and Biostatistics (I2DB) is pleased to offer a Master of Science in Biomedical Informatics.
+The master's degree program is administered through I2DB, and the degree is conferred through Washington University School of Medicine.

 More information about our programs can be found on the Graduate Programs in Biomedical Informatics webpage.